josipkricka/GHC_Hackathon/README.md

 ## ✅ To-Do List – The Challenge

 This hackathon is split into **multiple challenges**.
-The more you do, the more awesome your final result! ✨
+The more you do, the more awesome your final result! ✨ **Before delving into the code, check the tech_requirements folder to see if you have everything installed**
 ---

 ### 🧩 First Challenge: E-R Diagram & Database Creation